 Section 80E provides for tax deduction only on the interest component of an education loan for higher studies.
 The principal amount cannot be claimed for deduction under this section.
 Deductions can be claimed from the start of first repayment till 7 more repayments are made, that is, a total of 8 deductions are available with respect to the interest component.
 Higher education, under Section 80E refers to education after completing the Senior Secondary Examination or its equivalent.

-Such deductions can be claimed towards repayment of loans for vocational training as well.
+Deductions can be claimed towards repayment of loans for vocational training as well.

 Eligibility for Tax Deduction under Section 80E